promptfoo/promptfoo/site/docs/guides/sandboxed-code-evals.md

 This command will:

-- Generate Python code for each problem using GPT-4o
+- Generate Python code for each problem using an LLM
 - Extract the generated code
 - Run it in the Docker sandbox environment
 - Determine whether the output is correct or not